 Checklist Question Ref.
-MoV Comments Draft Concl.
-Final Concl. baseline emission factors.
+MoV Comments Final Concl. baseline emission factors.
 D.4.2.
 Will it be possible to monitor / measure the specified baseline emission indicators? /1/ DR Electricity generation data of power plants in the current generation mix are available from SIESEE.
 OK D.4.3.
 Do the measuring technique and frequency comply with good monitoring practices? /1/ DR Daily monitoring represents good monitoring practise.
 OK D.4.4.
 Are the provisions made for archiving baseline emission data sufficient to enable later verification? /1/ DR A 10 year archiving period for baseline emission data is sufficient.
 OK D.5.
 Project Management Planning It is checked that project implementation is properly prepared for and that critical arrangements are addressed.
 D.5.1.
-Is the authority and responsibility of project management clearly described? /1/ DR I Sanara Estânaia and navy awned by a navy aamnany OK D.5.2.
-Is the authority and responsibility for registration monitoring measurement and reporting clearly described? /1/ DR I The MP does not include a description of the authorities and responsibilities for monitoring and reporting.
-OK D.5.3.
-Are procedures identified for training of monitoring personnel? /1/ DR DR No procedures for training of monitoring personnel are described, but the project only requires limited monitoring, which is part of normal operations.
-OK D.5.4.
-Are procedures identified for emergency preparedness? /1/ DR DR No GHG emission relevant emergency situations are expected to occur.
+Is the authority and responsibility of project management clearly described? /1/ DR I R The project was originally developed by Cia Agricola Sonora Estância, and now owned by a new company called Aquarius Energética S.A., who will operate the hydropower plant.
+The authority and responsibility for project operation, monitoring and reporting must be described to ensure later verification of CERs. ОК D.5.2.
+Is the authority and responsibility for registration monitoring measurement and reporting clearly described? /1/ DR I The MP does not include a description of the authorities and responsibilities for monitoring and reporting. ОК D.5.3.
+Are procedures identified for training of monitoring personnel? /1/ DR No procedures for training of monitoring personnel are described, but the project only requires limited monitoring, which is part of normal operations. ОК D.5.4.
+Are procedures identified for emergency preparedness? /1/ DR R No GHG emission relevant emergency situations are expected to occur.
 NA D.5.5.
-Are procedures identified for calibration of equipment? /1/ DR The MP does not describe procedures for calibration of electricity meters.
+Are procedures identified for calibration of equipment? /1/ DR I R The MP does not describe procedures for calibration of electricity meters.
 Procedures for calibration must be defined to ensure later verification of CERs.
-CAR 3 OK
+OK

-Checklist Question Ref.
-MoV Comments Draft Concl.
-Final Concl.
-D.5.6.
-Are procedures identified for monitoring of maintenance needs for equipment and installations? /1/ DR No procedures for maintenance of equipment are described, but the project only requires limited maintenance which is part of normal operations.
+Checklist Question Ref MoV Comments Draft Concl Final Concl D.5.6.
+Are procedures identified for monitoring of maintenance needs for equipment and installations? /1/ /1/ DR No procedures for maintenance of equipment are described, but the project only requires limited maintenance which is part of normal operations.
+Conci.
 (OK) D.5.7.
-Are procedures identified for monitoring, taking measurements and reporting? /1/ DR No detailed procedures for monitoring are described, but the project only requires limited monitoring which is part of normal operations.
+Are procedures identified for monitoring, taking measurements and reporting? /1/ /1/ DR No detailed procedures for monitoring are described, but the project only requires limited monitoring which is part of normal operations.
 (OK) D.5.8.
-Are procedures identified for day-to-day records handling including what records to keep storage of records and how to process performance documentation and possible data sensitivities? /1/ DR The project only requires limited monitoring, which is part of normal operations.
-Electricity generation of the Aquarius hydropower plant is recorded daily and data are achieved electronically.
-OK D.5.9.
+Are procedures identified for day-to-day records handling including what records to keep storage of records and how to process performance documentation and possible data sensitivities? /1/ DR DR The project only requires limited monitoring, which is part of normal operations.
+Electricity generation of the Aquarius hydropower plant is recorded daily and data are achieved electronically. ОК D.5.9.
 Are procedures identified for review of reported results/data? /1/ DR No procedures for review of reported results/data are described, but such procedures are not imperative to the project.
 (OK) D.5.10.
-Are procedures identified for internal audits of GHG project compliance with operational requirements? /1/ DR No procedures for internal audits are described, but such procedures are not imperative to the project.
+Are procedures identified for internal audits of GHG project compliance with operational requirements? /1/ DR DR No procedures for internal audits are described, but such procedures are not imperative to the project.
 (OK) D.5.11.
 Are procedures identified for project performance reviews? /1/ DR No procedures for project performance reviews are described, but such procedures are not imperative to the project.
 (OK) D.5.12.
 Are procedures identified for corrective actions? /1/ DR Procedures for project corrective actions should be developed prior to project commencement.
 (OK)